chelseaj330/Practice-Projects/Company_Emissions_Pathways/README.md

 <h1> License </h1>

-The script and codes herein are intended for reading purposes only.
-I do not give my permission for them to be copies or otherwise used.
+The script and code herein are intended for reading purposes only.
+I do not give my permission for them to be copied or otherwise used.